nkkollaw/api-laravel-passport/README.md

 CORS are enabled from all hosts via the `barryvdh/laravel-cors` package.
 If you want to restrict access, remove the package and middleware in `Kernel.php` and implement your own solution, or edit to your liking.

+#### IMPORTANT: throttle

+Laravel includes throttling, which is probably fine for a website but destructive for APIs, since it can make requests fail.
+Must be adjusted in `src/app/Http/Kernel.php`, by default is 60, you can put it to 500 or even 5000 if you don't care.

 ### Dependencies

 - [laravolt/avatar](https://github.com/laravolt/avatar) - Generate avatars for users of application